 This collection documents the institutional history of the Edwin Forrest Home from 1872 to 1988.
 Although documentation is most abundant for the years after 1915, the collection is a thorough and rich resource, providing evidence for the home from its founding to its dissolution.
-In addition to supplying information on the home's design and governance, the records document its finances, inmates, buildings and furnishings, which include portraits of Edwin Forrest as well as examples and documentation of the home's collections of works of art and literature.
-No individual residents are extensively represented.
+In addition to supplying information on the home's design and governance, the records document its finances, residents, buildings and furnishings, which include portraits of Edwin Forrest as well as examples and documentation of the home's collections of works of art and literature.
+No individual residents are extensively represented, though the lives of many of the Home's inhabitants are documented in small files containing their application for admission, correspondence, papers related to their financial affairs, and other materials.
 The collection is divided into six series.